LCP (LCP) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 LCP Historical Price

-According to the latest data gathered on LCP live price page, the current price of LCP is 0.00239531USD.
-The circulating supply of LCP(LCP) is 17.99M LCP , giving it a market capitalization of $43.10K.
+According to the latest data gathered on LCP live price page, the current price of LCP is 0.0025015USD.
+The circulating supply of LCP(LCP) is 17.99M LCP , giving it a market capitalization of $45.01K.

 In the past month, LCP has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that LCP could witness further price changes in the near future.